itenium-be/blog-posts/productivity/2019-01-31-autohotkey-use-case.md

 ---

 A simple Autohotkey use case you can start using in your application right away:
-Filling in an entire form with a predefined values.
+Filling in an entire form with predefined values.

 <!--more-->